The Toxics Cleanup Program (TCP) operates under two major sets of laws that govern:

 - Underground storage tanks and their operation, for tanks containing petroleum or other hazardous substances.

-Our authority begins when the Washington State Legislature passes a bill or Washington voters pass an initiative.
+Our authority begins when the Legislature passes a bill or Washington voters pass an initiative.
 Rules fill in the details and help make statutes work for the majority of people.
-On this page, we've collected all Toxics Cleanup Program statutes and rules that direct our cleanup work.
+This page connects you to the specific laws that direct TCP's work, and all the laws that direct our work.
+For help interpreting TCP’s laws, visit policies and guidance for site cleanups.

 Statutes are passed by the Legislature in bills or by voters in initiatives.
-Although statutes can get long, they usually don't fill in all the details, and rulewriters can't always anticipate how statutes will work.
-Agencies like ours are not only responsible for carrying out statutes, but filling in the gaps and dealing with the unexpected by promulgating rules.
+Statutes can get long and often don't fill in all the details, and rulewriters can't always anticipate how statutes will work.
+Agencies like ours are responsible not only for carrying out statutes, but filling in those gaps and dealing with the unexpected by promulgating rules.

 Regulations are also called rules.
 Rules can't change statutes, but they can clarify things found in statutes that are unclear or confusing.
 Washington's Legislature and voters can always change rules they don’t like by passing new bills or initiatives.